apostrophecms/apostrophe-documentation/technical-overviews/technical-overview.md

 This was done to avoid introducing complex back-end async programming concepts into frontend template code.
 Code dealing with callbacks belongs in JavaScript, not Nunjucks.
 Synchronous templates also render faster.

-The `pageBeforeSend` method of each module is your last chance to carry out async tasks before the page is rendered.
+Writing a `apostrophe-pages:beforeSend` promise event handler is your best option to carry out async tasks just before the page is rendered.
 For more on this technique, see [how Apostrophe handles requests](how-apostrophe-handles-requests.html).

 ## Apostrophe schemas